sahitidoke/sahitidoke.github.io/content/writing/ll.md

   \delta_v \mapsto \delta_v \otimes \delta_v.
   $$
 respectively.
-Other connections from linear algebra to linear logic is shown in the image
+Other connections from linear algebra to linear logic are shown in the image
 ![Comparison of linear logic and linear algebra](static/images/ll.jpg)

 # Model 2: Geometry of Interaction